dotnet/csharpstandard/standard/lexical-structure.md

 >
 > Except for pre-processing directives, skipped source code is not subject to lexical analysis.
 For example, the following is valid despite the unterminated comment in the `#else` section:
 >
+> <!-- FIX: my thinking was to make CheckConsistency an extension method, but I could not get that to work. -->
-> <!-- IncompleteExample: {template:"standalone-lib", name:"PreproInvalidSkippedSource", replaceEllipsis:true} -->
+> <!-- Incomplete$Example: {template:"standalone-lib-without-using", name:"PreproInvalidSkippedSource", replaceEllipsis:true} -->
 > ```csharp
 > #define Debug // Debugging on
 > class PurchaseTransaction